 Roasted vegetables with chimichurri sauce is the most delicious way to eat your veggies and one of our favorite ways to make roasted vegetables.
-It also makes the perfect side dish to go with steak chimichurri!
+It also makes the perfect side dish to go with steak, chicken or even fish!

 We love making this roasted vegetable dish just to have an excuse to eat chimichurri sauce.
-If you like chimichurri sauce, you definitely need to try this.
+If you like chimichurri, you definitely need to try this.

-If you are not too familiar with chimichurri, it is a delicious sauce from South America made with parsley, garlic, lemon, vinegar and a few spices.
+If you are not too familiar with it, it is a delicious sauce from South America made with parsley, garlic, lemon, vinegar, and a few spices.
 It is garlicky and a little tart and it makes the best sauce to pour over vegetables and meat.

-This chimichurri recipe that I use for the vegetables comes from a friend who taught me how to make an authentic chimichurri and it couldn't be easier.
+This chimichurri recipe that I use for the vegetables comes from a friend who taught me how to make it authentic and it couldn't be easier.

-If you are looking for what to serve with this roasted vegetables with chimichurri sauce, it can be served on its own as a vegetarian chimichurri meal or it makes a great addition to serve alongside classic steak chimichurri.
-After all, if you are already making the chimichurri sauce, making the steak to go along with it is very easy.
+If you are looking for what to serve with these roasted vegetables, it can be served on its own as a vegetarian meal or it makes a great addition to serve alongside steak.

 Ingredients You Will Need